NetDevPack/Security.Jwt/README.md

 }
 ```

-# ✔️ Validating Token (Jws)
+# ✔️ Token Validation (JWS)

-Use the same service to get the current key and validate the token.
+Utilize the same service to obtain the current key and validate the token..

 ```csharp